no matching services found

 # update-initramfs -u -k all

-## this is /etc/default/grub
+then apply the configuration:## this is /etc/default/grub

 GRUB_CMDLINE_LINUX="root=ZFS=rpool"